 - Getting an ISP and Web host -- If you do not already have an ISP or web host that will be storing your files, you should consider first looking at the available ISPs in your area or available web hosts on the Internet.
 Some companies may assist you in registering your domain for you if you are already hosting your files through them.
 If you do not already have a web host, do a search for "web host" on any popular search engine and decide what host best meets your needs.
 Additional information about what to look for in an ISP and web host can be found by clicking here.

 - Register -- Once you have thought about and read through all of the above steps and are ready to register, decide who you plan on registering through.
 There are thousands of different companies that are capable of registering your domain name.
 We recommend going through Go Daddy or Network Solutions; however, also performing a search on any popular search engine gives you a great list of other available options.

 Related domain questions and answers

 Why should I setup a domain name?
-A domain can be a very important part of having a website that you intend to generate revenue from or want people to remember.
+A domain can be an important part of having a website that you intend to generate revenue from or want people to remember.
 A domain allows a user and potential customer to remember the name for your website; for example, www.computerhope.com is much easier to remember and type than http://www.webhost.com/user/~computerhope.

 What is a domain name alias or domain alias?
 A domain alias is a cheaper solution that will point a domain name to a web page.
 For example, a user would type http://www.computerhope.com but be forwarded to http://www.webhost.com/user/~computerhope.
 Although this is a cheaper solution users should consider if this is the best solution for their site.